 Within a matter of weeks, Rob had the ball rolling on a new venture called UNTETHER.tv, an online television show featuring interviews with heavy hitters in the mobile industry.
 “I have founderitis,” he says.
 “I always have something that I’m working on.”

-Rob calls UNTETHER.tv an experiment that started from humble beginnings.
+He calls UNTETHER.tv an experiment that started from humble beginnings.
 After leaving Rove, he was intrigued by a number of mobile companies.
 But when he tried to speak with the CEOs and other senior executives about their businesses, he found that no one wanted to make time simply to chat.
-Ever the entrepreneur, Rob’s solution was to launch UNTETHER.tv and upload interviews with a few mobile industry rock stars who happened to be close friends of his.
+Ever the entrepreneur, his solution was to launch UNTETHER.tv and upload interviews with a few mobile industry rock stars who happened to be close friends of his.

-Once Rob had the television show behind his name, interest skyrocketed.
+Once he had the television show behind his name, interest skyrocketed.
 Suddenly, it wasn’t a matter of being turned down for interviews; it became a matter of trying to fit them all in.
 Now, close to 200 interviews into the online show, Rob says it’s established two things for him: a great brand and a deep understanding of the mobile industry from all perspectives.